SanderMertens/ecs-faq/README.md

 Examples of sparse set implementations are [EnTT](https://github.com/skypjack/entt) and [Shipyard](https://github.com/leudz/shipyard).

 #### Bitset based ECS
 A bitset-based ECS stores components in arrays where the entity id is used as index, and uses a bitset to indicate if an entity has a specific component.
+Different flavors of bitset-based approaches exist.
+One approach is to have an array for each component with an accompanying bitset to indicate which entities have the component.
+Another approach uses the [hibitset](#hibitset) data structure (see link).

 Examples of bitset implementations are [EntityX](https://github.com/alecthomas/entityx) and [Specs](https://github.com/amethyst/specs).